Airbus Strikes $34 Billion Deal With China Amid Boeing Scandal

 The deal comes after China grounded all of Airbus rival Boeing’s new 737 MAX 8 jets in the wake of two devastating crashes.
 The 737 MAX line was officially launched around five months ago to better compete with Airbus’ A320 family, but the 371 operating aircraft have been temporarily grounded by the company to release a software fix for the system that caused the crashes.

-However, Airbus may struggle to significantly benefit from Boeing’s struggles since the company’s production line is booked full for years in advance.
-Per CNN Business, Ellis Taylor, Asia finance editor at aviation intelligence firm FlightGlobal, stated that Airbus’ lacks the capacity to take on many new orders — and most airlines that have already ordered 737 MAX aircraft will stick with the orders due to the large cost and hassle of canceling the orders and switching companies.
+However, Airbus may find it difficult to significantly benefit from Boeing’s struggles since the company’s production line is booked full for years in advance.
+Per CNN Business, Ellis Taylor, Asia finance editor at aviation intelligence firm FlightGlobal, stated that Airbus lacks the capacity to take on many new orders, and most airlines that have already ordered 737 MAX aircraft will stick with the orders due to the large cost and hassle of canceling the orders and switching companies.

 “In most cases, airlines that have ordered the Max will continue to take them, because they have invested in training and infrastructure to support that jet, and it would be costly to switch.”